 Following my accident, while I was at On With Life, my regimen was very demanding both physically and mentally.
 In the evenings a member of my family would help me down the hall to my room where there were side-by-side leather recliners.
 I became very attached to them–so much so so that I decided that they belonged to us, and we should take them home when I was discharged.
 This may not entirely have been due to my broken brain….

 My speech aphasia was still severe, so my family relied on “a series of yes” or “no” question.
 My world was very tiny, which was probably a good thing.
-The list of my possible needs was finite.
+The list of my possible needs was limited.
 “Hungry?
 Thirsty?
 Bathroom?
 Tired?
 Cold?
 Chapstick?
 “As you’ll probably guess from this post, I seem to be obsessed with chapstick.

 They would ask me which of the chairs I wanted, and if I wanted the foot rest up.
 We would call “Shpring it,” and then my current family-member-in-waiting would pull the lever to raise my feet.
 The origins of that phrase, once again, must have been another example of dark humor.
 I have forgotten now, but I may have mispronounced “spring.”
 Our oldest daughter has the gift of creating fun out of the most mundane tasks.
 After the accident, in those months, I certainly cherished that.

 Then they would ask if I wanted “Burt’s Bees,” which was what I called all chapstick for several months, drape me with a blanket, and we would stream episodes of The Office on the TV.
 My daughters called this “my evening relax and smile therapy.”